Never Flinch: Background

-Reception
+Reception and awards

 Publishers Weekly commended the novel's structure, writing, "Holly shines as a quirky but lovable beacon of hope amid the plot's grisly violence, and King never lets his Rube Goldberg–esque plot overshadow his characters' humanity."
 Writing for The New York Times, Ainslie Hogarth noted the novel's cinematic style and commended King's social critique of virtue signalling, writing that it "works well to draw so many initially disparate threads together over the course of the novel".
 Kirkus Reviews similarly characterized at as "[reading] like a big-screen thriller" and concluded, "The action is well paced, the settings are vividly drawn, and King's choice to focus on the real and deadly dangers of extremist thought is admirable.
 But the book is hamstrung by cliched characters, hackneyed dialogue (both spoken and internal), and motives that feel both convoluted and overly simplistic."
-A review of the Swedish translation, published in the Dagens Nyheter daily, describes Holly Gibney, “one of King’s most convincing and interesting creations”, as having become “pale and completely generic” in this novel.
-Referring to the afterword, where the author acknowledges that the book is not one of his best, the reviewer adds that “Stephen King should have ‘let go’ of this novel more definitively”.
+A review of the Swedish translation, published in the Dagens Nyheter daily, describes Holly Gibney, "one of King's most convincing and interesting creations", as having become "pale and completely generic" in this novel.
+Referring to the afterword, where the author acknowledges that the book is not one of his best, the reviewer adds that "Stephen King should have 'let go' of this novel more definitively".

+The novel was a finalist for the 2026 Locus Award for Best Horror Novel.